jaimegildesagredo/doublex-expects/README.rst

 have_been_called_with
 ---------------------

-Assert that a spy has been called with given arguments.
+Asserts that a spy has been called with given arguments.

 .. code-block:: python